 Heaviest satellite launched by Optus Communications (Parent: Singapore Telecom) into space at 3,270 kg

-Optus 10 is a commercial satellite operated by Optus Communications (Parent: Singapore Telecom) (Australia) for the purpose of communications.
+A commercial satellite, Optus 10 is operated by Optus Communications (Parent: Singapore Telecom) of Australia for the purpose of communications.

 With an orbital eccentricity of 3.56E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 35,772km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 35,802km.
 It takes 1,436 minutes to orbit the Earth along the longitude of 164 degrees.